๐Ÿ‘ค Basics

 Success is not easy to define directly, but to me, its opposite is simple - failure is leaving regrets on the table, knowing you could have done better.
 By inversion, success is when you have pushed as far as you could, leaving nothing undone.
 It is when you have played the cards you were dealt to the best of your ability.

 To me, true success is when your work outlives your name.
 Most of us live around eighty years, and here is a sobering thought: do you know your great-grandparent’s name?
-Most people cannot.
+Most people don’t.
 In a hundred years, it is likely no one will remember who you were.
 That is why your work, your ideas, your values, and your stories matter infinitely more than your DNA.

-That is success: to create something so real, so lasting, that even when you are forgotten, your work continues transforming lives, feeding people, shaping minds, and living on in the world itself.
+To me, that is success: to create something so real, so lasting, that even when you are forgotten, your work continues transforming lives, feeding people, shaping minds, and living on in the world itself.

 ๐Ÿ’ฐ Wealth